 Other Vaccinations

-For the use of other vaccinations not part of NAIS (e.g. yellow fever for travel to endemic areas, meningococcal for Haj), please refer to the Package Insert (PI), available on the Register of Therapeutic Products (under E-services, Infosearch) on the HSA website.
-There is no need to report to the National Immunisation Registry for these.
+For the use of other vaccinations (e.g. yellow fever for travel to endemic areas, meningococcal for Haj pilgrimage), please refer to the Package Insert (PI), available on the Register of Therapeutic Products (under E-services, Infosearch) on the Health Sciences Authority (HSA) website.
+The National Immunisation Registry (NIR) only accepts vaccination records for those under the NAIS.

 Administering Vaccinations